venenux/alpine-wiki/documents/alpine-newbie-shells.md

 chsh -s /bin/bash general
 ```

-> Warning: if the thirth step does not show something, you cannot use such shell (in this example `bash`)
+> **Warning**: if the thirth step does not show something, you cannot use such shell (in this example `bash`)

 This can be executed in one command
 as `apk add bash grep shadow && chsh -s $(grep bash /etc/shells) general`

-### error of not valid shel or the shell program does not exist
+#### error of not valid shel or the shell program does not exist

-This was a bg in older alpine versions: https://gitlab.alpinelinux.org/alpine/aports/-/issues/11164
+This **was a big bug in alpine versions: https://gitlab.alpinelinux.org/alpine/aports/-/issues/11164**

+In each of the options of this document whe put a stepp that said: "Check dessired shell is system valid",
+well each shell must be present in the file `/etc/shells` before apply.

+> **Note**: If the shell is compiled manually and is not packaged, you can add into the file!

 ### About copyright material

-**CC BY-NC-SA**: the project allows reusers to distribute, remix, adapt, and build upon the material
-in any medium or format for noncommercial purposes only, and only so long as attribution is given
-to the creators involved.
-If you remix, adapt, or build upon the material, you must license the modified
+**CC BY-NC-SA**: If you remix, adapt, or build upon the material, you must license the modified
 material under identical terms,  includes the following elements:

 * **BY**  – Credit must be given to the creator of each content respectivelly, starting at the first contributor.